How to maximize the value of DevOps during an economic downturn

 In the last video, I gave you a high-level overview of Office 365 Identity features.
 There is one critical thing true for all these scenarios and if you don’t follow that rule, you will make your user’s life hell.
 It’s Office 365 login and UPNs.

 Let’s start with a story about the environment where everything is set up properly and users and admins are living happily doing their jobs.
 In this story, our hero is using his email to access all the systems and applications.
-He starts with accessing his computer.
+He starts by accessing his computer.
 Then he uses the same credentials to access all his productivity applications.

 Every application is accessible using these credentials.
 He can also talk to his external partners on Skype for Business.
 He can also access files shared with him by those partners who also use Office 365.
 And all this only by using his email and password.